ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 channel and the characteristics of the Attesting Environment itself.

-A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a relying party of the authenticity and integrity of the UCCS.
+A Secure Channel established or maintained using weak cryptography may not provide the assurance required by a Relying Party of the authenticity and integrity of the UCCS.

 Ultimately, it is up to the Verifier's policy to determine whether to accept